alexwoo1900/ymodem/README.md

 ## Change logs
 ### v1.0.0 (2020/5/14 14:00 +00:00)
-- Simplified the implementation of the original version of ymodem
+- Simplified the implementation of the original version of YModem

 ## License
 [MIT License](https://opensource.org/licenses/MIT)